brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 have climbed more than fifteen hundred vertical feet since leaving the Colorado River.
-At this same elevation on the SKT, they would have not only have made contact with the Tapeats but would have finished climbing them, reached their top, and made it to the restrooms on the desert floor above.
+At this same elevation on the SKT, they wouldn’t merely have reached the Tapeats — they would have finished climbing them, and would already be past the restrooms up on the desert above.

 Referring back to our B diagrams one last time, we can solve the hiker’s puzzle.
 As you move north along the NKT, it’s not merely the Supergroup strata that are tilted.
-While they have been trending downwards, the Tapeats have been doing the very opposite.
+While they have been trending downwards, the Tapeats have been doing the opposite.
 Ever since Phantom Creek, they’ve been gradually rising.

 The Tapeats start out low —